cncf/techdocs/analyses/0012-TUF/analysis.md

 - Include a search button on the website to make it easier for users to search and find content.

-- The Docs repo may be the entry point of all repos.
+- The website repo can be the entry point of all repos.
 Meaning, the Docs README can contain all the TUF project information including links to the other repos and contributor guidelines.

 #### Content creation processes

-- Provide information about the Docs website such as the tools used and how to set up ad run it locally.
+- Provide information about the website such as the tools used and how to set up ad run it locally on the website repo.

 - Provide information about the contribution process including having contribution guides on the website and the documentation repo.
 You can also